awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Enforce a Specific Instance Type for Training Jobs<a name="sagemaker-condition-instance"></a>

-The following policy restricts an IAM user to use a specific instance type when creating training jobs by using the `sagemaker:InstanceTypes` condition key:
+The following policy restricts a user to use a specific instance type when creating training jobs by using the `sagemaker:InstanceTypes` condition key:

 ```
 {